Creating a Video from Images Using Python

 Creating a video from images in Python involves combining multiple image files into a video format.
 As mentioned above, Python provides several libraries and tools to simplify this process.
 Here’s some commonly used options:

-• OpenCV: An open-source library offering comprehensive tools for image and video processing.
-It supports various video formats and allows precise video creation and editing control.
+• OpenCV: An open-source library offering comprehensive tools for image, video processing and computer vision.
+It supports various image file types, video formats and allows precise video creation and editing control, including setting the aspect ratio to ensure the video maintains the desired resolution and proportions.

 • Moviepy: A user-friendly library for video editing that simplifies tasks like creating videos from images, adding audio tracks, and applying effects.
 It is ideal for rapid prototyping and straightforward video tasks.